 If you’re committed plans don’t already include a meaningful travel program, consider at least adding a short project to the beginning of your journey.
 Starting your stint in a meaningful way will allow you to connect more quickly and deeply with your destination so that when it does come time for you to venture off on your own, you will be armed with the confidence, appreciation, and insider tips necessary to have the most optimum adventure possible.

-Do your research; spend time planning.
+Do your research and spend time planning—not just for the packing-list, visa, passport type stuff, but also for entering a new culture and foreign community.
 This cannot be emphasized enough.
 Research your destination, the weather, the customs, the issues, and the sites, and research your program provider, where the money goes, what its objectives are, and what is expected of you.
 Collecting information about your destination will help you pack appropriately, not miss any major areas of interest, and appreciate it all even more upon your arrival.
 It will also, even more importantly, ensure that you respect the local culture and customs and don’t accidentally leave a negative impact or buy into any activities or souvenirs that you don’t wish to support.

 5. Learn the lingo, and not just the basics.